Skip to content

 Use the CloudWatch agent to push custom metrics

 The CloudWatch agent collects system-level metrics and sends them to CloudWatch as custom metrics.
-Use the agent to push custom metrics from:
+You can use the agent on Linux or Windows servers and Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers.

-For Linux, see this list of supported metrics.
+For Linux, see the list of supported metrics.
+The following example shows how to configure disk metrics:

 "disk":